edy-rodrigues/spotify-clone/docs/technical-decisions.md

 - I developed locale-based routing
 - I created utility functions for language resolution
 - I organized structured translation files

-**Why I made this choice:**
-- **Global Accessibility**: I chose to support multiple languages because I believe it makes my application accessible to a wider audience.
-- **Demonstration of Best Practices**: I wanted to demonstrate my knowledge of proper internationalization techniques using Next.js and next-intl.
-- **Extensibility**: I designed the structure to allow me to easily add new languages in the future.
+- I designed the structure to allow me to easily add new languages in the future.

 ## How AI was used in this project